mvdwetering/yamaha_ynca/README.md

 * Press the Download button and wait for it to download
 * Restart Home Assistant

-Then install the integration as usual:
+Then configure the integration in Home Assistant as usual:

 * Go to the "Integration" page in Home Assistant (Settings > Devices & Services)
 * Press the "Add Integration" button
 * Search for "Yamaha (YNCA)" and select the integration.
 You might need to clear the browser cache for it to show up (e.g. reload with CTRL+F5).